neelkamath/omni-chat-backend/docs/spec.md

 - You can require a password or biometric to unlock the app.
 - Allow the user to draw messages.
 The GUI could have a drawing option, which would be converted to an image file before sending.
 - Allow users to create record audio in-app.
+- When a user who isn't in the user's contacts creates a chat with the user, it should go to an "Invites" tab where the user will have to go to ignore the chat, delete the chat, block the user, or add them to their contacts so that the chat will appear in the "Chats" tab.

 ### Free